ros-workshop/sensor-integration/README.md

 ```

 * Build the robot_description directory using `catkin_make`, which will make it
 a ROS-package.
-From sensor-integration parent directory run the following:
+From sensor-integration directory run the following:
     * `catkin_make --pkg robot_description`

 * Source the development package path, to ensure robot_description package is